abhishekarya1/DSA-2k23/arrays.md

   - `S = {1 + ... + n}` and `P = {1^2 + ... + n^2}` approach: form two equations and solve
   - XOR approach - `n & ~(n-1)` to keep only the rightmost set bit, `n` is XOR of whole array, form two buckets that have `0` and `1` at that position from `1 ... n` and given array

-- Kadane's Algorithm: make sure to take `maxSum = INT_MIN` and not `0` since if all elements are negative in the array, it will print max sum as `0` incorrectly
+- Kadane's Algorithm (subarray having max sum): make sure to take `maxSum = INT_MIN` and not `0` since if all elements are negative in the array, it will print max sum as `0` incorrectly
 	- Modify kadane's algo to keep track of start and end of max sum subarray
+   	- brute force (cubic) approach, better (qudratic) approach, kadane's algo (linear)

 - Print max sum contiguous subarray: Modified Kadane's algorithm - update `start_index = i + 1` on negative sum case, on new maxSum case update `end_index = i`, and print start and end, and return